AI Agent Workflow Automation: How AI Agents Execute Multi-Step Tasks

 Real work looks like this: read a folder of files, decide which ones need processing, transform them, write the results somewhere, and handle errors along the way.
 That requires an agent — an LLM that can use tools, read the results, and decide what to do next.

-NORA ships with three levels of AI agent nodes, each designed for a different complexity tier.
-All three run locally on a Windows desktop.
+NORA ships with four AI agent node types, each designed for a different complexity tier.
+All four run locally on a Windows desktop.
 No cloud infrastructure.
 No container orchestration.
 No API gateway.

 What Makes an Agent Different from an API Call